Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |logical shift right   | [`LSR`](#lsr)                 | 10       |
 |arithmetic shift right| [`ASR`](#asr)                 | 11       |

-The assembler will understand the `ROR` command; however it will effectifely translate it into a `ROL` command (e.g. rotating right by 4 is the same as rotating left by 28).
+The assembler will understand the `ROR` command; however it will effectively translate it into a `ROL` command (e.g. rotating right by 4 bits is the same as rotating left by 28 bits).

-If The "Immidiate Enable Bit" is set, the Operand will be interpreted as Integer and will be used to specify the shift/rotate amount.
+If The "Immediate Enable Bit" is set, the Operand will be interpreted as Integer and will be used to specify the shift/rotate amount.

 |8-7                      | 6                            |5-0                  |
 |-------------------------|------------------------------|---------------------|